supervisely/docs/data-organization/Annotation-JSON-format/04_Supervisely_Format_objects.md

 - `tags` - list of tags assigned to the current object
 - `classTitle` - string - the title of the current class.
 It's used to identify the corresponding class shape from the `meta.json` file
 - `points` - an array of points that form the cuboid.
 There are always 7 points in a cuboid.
 Each Point is presented as an array of X and Y coordinates, i.e. [277, 690] means X is 277 and Y is 690, calculating from the top left corner of the image.
 - `faces` - an array of faces that indicates how points from the `points` array are connected.
 There are always 3 faces in a cuboid.
 In the example above, you can see that face number 3 that consists of points 1, 2, 5, 6 with coordinates [840, 273], [840, 690], [1200, 168], [1200, 522].
-Check the image below:

 ## Mask3D (3D annotation)